CrossCopy/tauri-plugin-clipboard/README.md

 # Tauri Plugin clipboard

 > A Tauri plugin for clipboard read/write/monitor.
-Support both text and image.
+Support text, files and image.
 >
-> The reason I built this plugin is becasue official Tauri API only supports clipboard with text, not image.
+> The reason I built this plugin is becasue official Tauri API only supports clipboard with text, not image or files.
 So you can still use the official API for text.

 ## Installation